phayes/SaganSearch/README.md

 The implications of a message would be profound.

 In addition to the meaning of the message itself, a message in π could mean that our reality was created by an intelligent mind.
 It could also mean that fundamental truths are in a certain sense arbitrary and artificial.
-It could mean that there are alternative realities out there where `1 + 1 = 3` despite this statement being totally nonsense within our reality.
 The implications on our understanding of reality would be profound.

 **3. Do you really expect to find a message?**